-Please spend 15 minutes to read it carefully – even if you don't have an intention to order our Firebird optimization service, you will get better perception of optimization problems with Firebird.
+Please spend 15 minutes to read it carefully – even if you don't have the intention to order our Firebird optimization service, you will get the better perception of optimization problems with Firebird.

 Nowadays some companies promise «100% optimization» for your Firebird database, in case if you buy their hardware, or virtualization solution, or software, or some kind of [unclearly described] service.

 If you need an actual improvement of Firebird database performance, the first thing you need to define is criteria of performance optimization.
 And, Firebird database performance has such criteria:

 Response time should be measured with your real-world application and with your production database (or in test environment which simulates production close enough).